 Support on your course

 All students at Keele are allocated a personal tutor who is a single point of contact on your course who can provide support and advice on academic and non-academic issues.
-With your permission the dedicated contact can liaise with your personal tutor to ensure we provide the right support for you.
+With your permission, the dedicated contact for estranged students in Student Support can liaise with your personal tutor to ensure we provide the right support for you.

 If you are experiencing any personal difficulties that may affect your studies you can submit exceptional circumstances to your school for these to be taken into consideration.

 The Student Learning team provide online resources, workshops and drop in services to help you to develop your academic, personal and professional skills.

 Counselling and Mental Health